 While you’re there, flying of a different sort, but equally stunning in Namibia, is to take a hot air balloon across the Namib Desert, where the colours of the dunes change hue as you silently drift over them.

-These safaris are my favourite selection of incredible, life changing experiences in Africa, totally private and with the added benefit of moving swiftly between destinations, and viewing some of the most fantastic parts of the world from above to give you a new appreciation of their beauty!
+These breathtaking flying safaris are my favourite selection of incredible, life changing experiences in Africa, totally private and with the added benefit of moving swiftly between destinations, and viewing some of the most fantastic parts of the world from above to give you a new appreciation of their beauty!

 I would be delighted to share some more of my experiences with you, why not call me to discuss them?

 Images kindly supplied courtesy of: